actionml/harness-cli/README.md

 ```

 The "status" gives an "OK" if connections can be made, the rest of the info is client config.
 The "status engines" hits the DB to find any installed engines so if you have new Harness installation you will get an empty JSON array of Engine Instance info.

+## Changes from v0.4.0

+ - **This CLI replaces** the one integrated with Harness in Harness 0.4.0.
+ - This CLI **cannot be used to start or stop** Harness, the integrated `harness start` and `harness stop` in the Harness project should work.
+ - You must add the `harness-cli` script to your PATH.
+ - **The Harness Python SDK is now included** in this project: You will need to install the Harness Python SDK as well as dependent packages as shown in Setup below.